baccuslab/spike-sorting/README.md

     source_codes = {'AutoCorr.cpp', 'CrossCorr.cpp'};

-Run the following command in the `spike-sorting' folder to compile c++ source codes into mex-functions in the command line:
+Run the following command in the `spike-sorting/matlab' folder to compile c++ source codes into mex-functions in the command line:

-    ./matlab/installmexfiles
+    ./installmexfiles

 extract
 -------